 Pinsteps.
 The origins of the Herrenhausen Gardens in Hannover

-Places to visit in Hanover.
-Languages: en
+Places to visit in in Hanover Languages: en

 The origins of the Herrenhausen Gardens date back to 1638 when Duke Georg of Calenberg had a kitchen garden established near the village of Höringehusen.
 When his son Johann Friedrich came to power in 1665, he renamed the town Herrenhausen and commissioned a pleasure garden roughly the size of the Great Parterre.